gokulakrishnagk333/WHdemo/README.md

 - Deployed in Azure Public cloud.
 - Also provided rancher access for 1 one day to check deployment and also multi-cloud k8's cluster management.
 - I hope entire code is clean and readable
-- I have documented all steps that are automated and not automated in the README.md
+- Documented all steps that are automated and not automated in the README.md
 - Created dedicated service account for deployment
-- I have NodePort Type of service for application
+- Created NodePort Type of service for application
 - Allocated minimum 2 pods always up and running
 - Allocated only 1 pod unavailable during Rolling Update of Deployment
 ```